 japan

-On this post, I feature my first ever trip without my family.
+In this post, I feature my first-ever trip without my family.
 On this ten-day travel, I explore the treasures of Osaka, Kyoto, and Tokyo along with my peers at NCSSM Morganton and Durham through J-Term.
 Immersing myself in this new culture has taught me a newfound sense of serenity through the appreciation of nature, as taught in the religion of Shinto.
 I thank my sponsors, EF tour guide, and NCSSM for this experience.

 osaka+ nara